Morgan Matson: Writing

-Matson has been most notable with her novels written under the name Morgan Matson.
+Matson is most notable for her novels written under the name Morgan Matson.
 The first of those, "Amy and Roger's Epic Detour", published in 2010, was named an ALA Top Ten Best Books for Young Readers, shortlisted for the Waterstone's Book Prize, and was designated as a Publishers Weekly "Flying Start" Book.
-Matson garnered similar critical acclaim with her second novel under the Matson name, Second Chance Summer, inspired by Matson's summers in the Pocono Mountains, which won the California Book Award and was also a Junior Library Guild Selection, and a 2012 School Library Journal Best Book of the Year.
+Matson garnered similar critical acclaim with her second novel under the Matson name, “Second Chance Summer”, inspired by Matson's summers in the Pocono Mountains, which won the California Book Award and was also a Junior Library Guild Selection, and a 2012 School Library Journal Best Book of the Year.
 Matson's third book under the Matson name, "Since You've Been Gone", was published in 2014 and was a Publishers Weekly bestseller.
-Matson's fourth book under the Matson name, "The Unexpected Everything" was published in 2016 and debuted at number six on the 'Young Adult Hardcover' New York Times Bestseller List and was 'Number One New Release' in Amazon's Teen and Young Adult Fiction.
-Her fifth book entitled, "Save the Date", was published in 2018.
-It debuted at number five on the New York Times bestseller list.
-Her most recent novel, "Take Me Home Tonight" was published in 2021.
+Matson's fourth book under the Matson name, "The Unexpected Everything", was published in 2016 and debuted at number six on the 'Young Adult Hardcover' New York Times Bestseller List and was 'Number One New Release' in Amazon's Teen and Young Adult Fiction.
+Her fifth book entitled "Save the Date" was published in 2018.
+It debuted at number five on the New York Times Bestseller List.
+Her most recent novel, "Take Me Home Tonight", was published in 2021.

 Personal life

 Morgan Matson currently resides in Los Angeles, California with her dog, Murphy.
 In the 2016 Presidential Election, she supported Hillary Clinton.
-In 2018, Morgan Matson was a founding member of TCMC movie club, she currently sits on the High Table with three other members.